nihir90/angular-power-xpert/README.md

 # DeviceInventoryAPP

  This app is help you to allocate and deallocate mobile device and track the device information.
+App is reponsive and it will work on (mobile + web) browser

 #PXBlue